Old Pension Scheme: Criticism

 Reserve Bank of India in its 2022 bulletin on Risk Analysis of State Finances mentioned the numerous drawbacks of opting for OPS particularly in terms of medium-term fiscal sustainability and the tax burden on future generations.
 There will be no immediate financial strain on the budget if the states reinstate OPS.
 But when the recruits from 2004 to 2005 currently under NPS begin to retire from 2034 onwards, the state finances will be affected to a greater extent.
 Committed expenditure in the state budgets consisting of interest payments on borrowed money and salaries to government employees along with pensions for retirees accounts for a significant portion of the total revenue expenditure (over 35%) in states like Kerala, Punjab, Haryana, etc., leaving little scope for developmental expenditure.

 In 2023, RBI published a report in 2023 titled 'State Finances: A Study of Budgets of 2022-23' in which it remarked the decision of some state governments to restore OPS will give rise to a major risk on "subnational fiscal horizon".
 It noted the decrease in overall states' budget allocations towards medical and public health.

 Aditya V Kuvalekar, faculty in the Department of Economics at University of Essex, UK in his column published in The Indian Express wrote the revival of OPS in India "is bad economics and a breach of trust for taxpayers."
 A large chunk of government finance will go to as pension for a few retired government employees because of which many in the majority population will be deprived of basic health, education and other social welfare measures when the economic constraints rise eventually.
 He noted the OPS implementation is a political freebie and it will lead to wealth from poor to be taken and distributed among the economically better government employees.
 This, according to him, goes against the basic idea where the wealth from rich is to be distributed among the poor.

 States

-West Bengal and Tripura were the only two states that did not immediately repealed OPS once NPS was implemented from 1 January 2004.
+West Bengal and Tripura were the only two states that did not immediately repeal OPS once NPS was implemented from 1 January 2004.